Simulating Classification Models for Ex-Ante Evaluation of Predict-Then-Optimize Methods: Results

-The experiments involve simulating predictions for various values of TPR and FPR.
-However, not all possible values for these metrics correspond to valid confusion matrices.
-Therefore, we first generate all valid confusion matrices for the class distribution in the test set, and then compute their \textit{actual} TPR and FPR values.
-Based on the class labels returned by Algorithms \ref{alg:bc} and \ref{alg:mc}, we then compute the \textit{simulated} TPR and FPR and compare these against the actual values to assess the accuracy of each algorithm.
-Note that in multiclass settings, we compare macro-averaged TPR and FPR instead of class-specific values for ease of presentation.
+The first analysis compares a model's actual TPR and FPR with the values derived from confusion matrices built from simulated predictions, which we will refer to as the simulated TPR and FPR.
+However, not every pair of TPR and FPR values corresponds to a valid confusion matrix, so not all combinations are meaningful to simulate.
+We therefore begin by generating all valid confusion matrices, resulting in 121 matrices when $T=2$ and 24750 matrices when $T=3$.
+Note that for $T=3$, we compare macro-averaged TPR and FPR instead of class-specific values for ease of presentation.
 These metrics are calculated by averaging the TPR and FPR of each class, giving equal weight to each class.
-To account for the non-deterministic nature of Algorithms \ref{alg:bc} and \ref{alg:mc}, each experiment is repeated 100 times and the average value is reported.

-To evaluate the impact of predictive performance on scheduling performance, we compute the gap between the actual optimal total weighted completion time and the objective value obtained using the simulated job types.
-For the latter, we use the predicted job types to determine a job sequence via the WSPT rule, but evaluate its total weighted completion time using the actual job types.
-Larger gaps indicate that the PTO approach provides a less accurate approximation of the actual optimal objective value.
-If the type of each job is predicted correctly, the gap is zero.

-In addition to the generated confusion matrices, we also trained three actual ML models on the synthetic dataset and used their predictions with the WSPT rule.
-The models used are logistic regression (LR), random forest (RF), and XGBoost (XGB), and were all trained using scikit-learn.
-Including these models in our experiments enables us to assess their performance and identify whether improvements in TPR or FPR are needed to achieve better weighted completion times.